Updated 11 January 2023.

-To the untrained eye, a modularly constructed building looks nearly identical to one built using traditional methods, but Jeff Enns with Grandeur Housing hopes that people will take notice of the role that factory construction played in bringing the National Affordable Housing Corporation's Willowview Heights Net Zero Ready project to fruition.
+To the untrained eye, a modularly constructed building looks nearly identical to one built using traditional methods, but Grandeur Housing hopes that people will take notice of the role that factory construction played in bringing the National Affordable Housing Corporation's Willowview Heights Net Zero Ready project to fruition.

-“The Willowview Heights project is going to be great to show the modular method to the world,” Enns said.
-“Although it's probably getting attention because it’s a Net Zero Ready building, which is important, I think it's important to also note that there wasn't a lot of change required from the way we typically build modular units to attain that classification of Net Zero Ready."
+“The Willowview Heights project shows the modular method to the world,” said Jeff Enns, former business development manager for Grandeur.
+“There wasn't a lot of change required from the way we typically build modular units to attain that classification of Net Zero Ready."

 Since 1976 Grandeur Housing has been building high-quality housing out of Winkler, Man.
 Specializing in modular construction, their factory creates custom single-family homes as well as multi-unit residential buildings that are then transported and set up across Canada.
 Always innovating, Grandeur has brought their expertise in modular construction and adapted it for Net Zero Ready construction in partnership with Big Block Construction.

-While this Net Zero Ready build is their first, Grandeur is no stranger to green initiatives.
-Jeff, business development manager for Grandeur, says the planning that goes into factory construction leads to a more efficient build.
+While this Net Zero Ready build was their first, Grandeur is no stranger to green initiatives.
+Jeff shared how the planning that goes into factory construction leads to a more efficient build.

 “The biggest efficiency has to do with a reduction of environmental footprint, creating less waste on-site.
 Everything's been fully designed along the way.
 There's processes for processes and it's just a complete lack of material waste,” Enns said.

 The efficient use of materials is not to be confused with a light build, however, as the nature of modular construction actually leads to thicker walls.
-Jeff says that’s because modularly constructed housing has to be over-engineered.
+Jeff explained that’s because modularly constructed housing has to be over-engineered.

 “It's got to endure transport and craning so it's not just engineered for downforce but uplift as well.
 But then the long term sustainability of that building is all the better because it's overbuilt.
 It ends up being, once it's on-site, an overbuilt product — which is excellent for the end-user,” Enns said.